redis-developer/redis-hackathon-2021/readme.md

 ## Use of Redis

-This project uses RedisGraph to store and retrieve data.
+This project uses Redis Graph to store and retrieve data.
 In the setup described below, Redis runs in a [redismod](https://github.com/RedisLabsModules/redismod) Docker container.

 ## How the data is stored